fabianmoor/Cat-Alarm/readme.md

 ## Screenshot
 *[Screenshot of application]*

-### Click the app icon to view the app on the Google Play Store.
+### I don't have a paid Apple Developer account for the App Store but click the app icon to view the app on the Google Play Store.

 <!-- <img src="./img/realIcon.icon/Assets/icon.png"  height="400"> -->